talmobi/miru/README.md

-  files                     prints watch files ( set by --files ) executions                prints executions ( set by --execute ) error                     prints active watcher errors ( or empty if nothing is active ) pesticide <bool>          enable or disable pesticide ( css debugger ) on all connected clients
+  files                     prints watch files ( set by --files ) executions                prints executions ( set by --execute ) error                     prints active watcher errors ( or empty if nothing is active ) pesticide <bool>          enable or disable pesticide ( CSS debugger ) on all connected clients
 ```

 ## Installation